Curriculum phases and supplemental programs.

 This course teaches the fundamental skills necessary to critically appraise the methods, results, significance and application of clinical research studies.

 Required clerkships totaling 42 weeks of clinical instruction can be taken anywhere in the WWAMI region.
-There are also optional clinical rotation tracks for completing all clerkships in one location (WWAMI Track Program), an 18-22-week longitudinal, integrated clerkship experience at a rural primary care teaching site (WRITE) and a 12-month integrated clerkship program in Olympia, Washington.
+There are also optional clinical rotation tracks for completing a specified number of clerkships in one region (WWAMI Track Program), an 18-22-week longitudinal, integrated clerkship experience at a rural primary care teaching site (WRITE) and a 12-month integrated clerkship program in Olympia, Washington.

 Required clerkships include: